Aardman Animations: 1997–2007

-2007–present
+2007–2012

-In April 2007, Aardman signed and in 2010 renewed a three-year deal with Sony Pictures to finance, co-produce, and distribute feature films.
-The next year, Aardman released a new Wallace and Gromit short film, called A Matter of Loaf and Death.
-The first film made in partnership with Sony was the computer-animated Arthur Christmas (2011), which is Aardman's first 3D feature film.
+In April 2007, Aardman signed and in 2010 renewed a three-year deal with Sony Pictures to finance, co-produce and distribute feature films.
+The next year, Aardman released a new Wallace and Gromit short film called A Matter of Loaf and Death.
+The first film made in collaboration with Sony was the computer-animated Arthur Christmas (2011), Aardman's first 3D feature film.
 2012 saw the release of The Pirates!
-In an Adventure with Scientists! (known internationally as The Pirates!
-Band of Misfits), Aardman's first 3D stop-motion film and Peter Lord's first film as a director since Chicken Run.
-Two additional films were announced in June 2007: The Cat Burglars, a stop-motion animated heist comedy film directed by Steve Box, about cat burglars that steal milk, and their plans to pull off 'the great milk float robbery'; and an untitled Nick Park project (which would later become Early Man).
+In an Adventure with Scientists! (known internationally in America as The Pirates!
+Band of Misfits), Aardman's first 3D stop-motion film and Lord's first film as a director since Chicken Run.
+Two additional films were announced in June 2007: The Cat Burglars, a stop-motion animated heist comedy film directed by Steve Box, about cat burglars that steal milk and their plans to pull off 'the great milk float robbery'; and an untitled Nick Park project (which would later become Early Man).

-The studio is also known to provide generous resources and training to young animators by providing awards at various animation festivals.
-For example, The Aardman Award at the UK's Animex Festival in Teesside provides story consultation to a promising young animator for their next film.
+The studio is also known for providing generous resources and training to young animators, including awards at various animation festivals.
+For example, the Aardman Award at the UK's Animex Festival in Teesside provides story consultation to a promising young animator for their next film.

-In 2008, Aardman joined with Channel 4 and Lupus Films to launch a user-generated content animation portal called 4mations.
+In 2008, Aardman collaborated with Channel 4 and Lupus Films to launch a user-generated content animation portal called 4mations.
 They also designed the BBC One Christmas Idents for that year, which featured Wallace and Gromit to tie in with the showing of the new Wallace and Gromit film called A Matter of Loaf and Death on Christmas Day at 8:30pm.
 In April 2008, Aardman launched the Aardman YouTube channel, which is a YouTube Partner channel featuring the entire Creature Comforts TV series, the Morph series, Cracking Contraptions and clips from the Wallace and Gromit films.
 From December 2008, Aardman also started posting various flash games on Newgrounds, the majority of which are based on Wallace and Gromit and Shaun the Sheep.

 In 2009, Nintendo announced that Aardman would make twelve short films using only Flipnote Studio.
 The films were posted on Flipnote's Hatena web service provider.
 The first film was called The Sandwich Twins and was released on 16 September 2009.
 The remaining eleven films were released on a weekly basis until Christmas, and can also be downloaded using Hatena.
 In the same year, the headquarters of the studio moved into a new building, designed by Alec French architects, in Gas Ferry Road, Bristol, although work needing large-scale sets is still carried out in sheds in Aztec West and Bedminster.
 In April 2009, Aardman Animations edited the existing Watch identity by UKTV to make the inflatable eyeball (called "Blinky") in the idents blink.